Concert 1st December 2019 at Benijofar

 Saturday 21st May 2011 - Crescendo Choir Helps Lorca Appeal

 Our musical director Chas asked for any blankets we could spare, as the Salvation Army was in desperate need for the people of Lorca.
 The choir rose to the challenge and in 3 days collected almost a hundred items, such as sleeping bags, blankets, and towels.
-When the bus arrived at Quesada Arches to take the choir to Alicante it took several minutes to load all the bags!
-On arrival at the Headquarters in Alicante, the officers were overwhelmed by the quick and generous response of the choir members.

 The concert was introduced by Major Jorgen Booth who told the audience of Crescendo ’s generosity.
 He showed slides of Lorca and the work that the Salvation Army is doing there, saying that food, clothes, and blankets are still needed.